Gutenberg-Labo/Otomanopee/README.md

 **SIL Open Font License Version 1.1**

-* Anyone can use this font free of charge regardless of personal or commercial use.
+* You can use this font free of charge regardless of personal or commercial use.
 * You can redistribute this font or modify derivative fonts from this one.
 * You can sell any software such as games or applications which embedded this font.
 * Any deliverables you create with this font (except derivative fonts of this one) are not bound by any license.